Turmeric for Rheumatoid Arthritis: What Current Research Is Exploring

 - Activation of immune-related signaling pathways

-- Joint swelling caused by immune activity rather than mechanical stress
+- Joint swelling linked to immune activity rather than mechanical stress alone

-Because inflammation is central to RA’s progression, researchers continue studying compounds—natural and pharmaceutical—that may help the body maintain a healthy inflammatory balance.
+Because inflammation is central to RA progression, researchers continue studying compounds—both natural and pharmaceutical—that may help support a healthy inflammatory balance.

 How Curcumin Interacts with Inflammatory Pathways (Research Overview)